xhx/xhx.github.io/content/notes/math/amc/_index.md

 - **AMC 8**: For students in grade 8 and below
 - **AMC 10**: For students in grade 10 and below
 - **AMC 12**: For students in grade 12 and below

-## Content Coming Soon

-This section will contain:
-- Practice problems with detailed solutions
-- Problem-solving strategies
-- Mathematical concepts and techniques
-- Competition tips and resources

-## Sample Problem Structure

-When we add problems, they will follow this format:

-### Problem Statement
-Clear problem description with any necessary diagrams or context.

-### Solution
-Step-by-step solution with mathematical reasoning.

-### Key Concepts
-Mathematical principles and techniques used.

-### Practice Problems
-Related problems for additional practice.

-Stay tuned for more AMC content!